-The Group considers it a priority for the remuneration system to favour the strengthening of its human capital, as the main factor differentiating it from its competitors.
-The main principles of conduct informing the Group's remuneration system are:
+The companies of the Group consider it a priority for the remuneration system to promote the strengthening of its human capital, as the main factor differentiating it from its competitors.
+The main principles of conduct informing the remuneration systems of the Group's companies are:

-- a) favour the attraction, hiring and retention of the best professionals; - b) maintain consistency between the Group's strategic positioning and its development, its international and multicultural reality and its objective of excellence; - c) recognise and reward the dedication, responsibility and performance of all its professionals; - d) adjust to the various local circumstances in which the different companies of the Group operate; and - e) be at the forefront of the market, consistently with the position achieved by the Company and its Group.
+- a) favour the attraction, hiring and retention of the best professionals; - b) maintain consistency between strategic positioning at the Group level and its development, its international and multicultural reality, as well as its objective of excellence; - c) recognise and reward the dedication, responsibility and performance of all its professionals; - d) adjust to the various local circumstances in which the different companies of the Group operate; and - e) be and stay at the forefront of the market, consistently with the position achieved by the Company and the other companies of the Group.